Back to home

 Guardrails

-Configure both from the Guardrails page.
-Each rule can be toggled, scoped to specific agents, and customized via its config JSON.
+Configure guardrails from the Guardrails page.
+Each rule can be toggled and scoped to specific agents.

 Event types